Original research — official UK government data sources, no paid placements

-Cheapest Places to Live in the UK 2026: Data-Driven Rankings
+Cheapest Places to Live in the UK 2026: Cheapest Towns, Cities & Counties

 Finding an affordable place to live in the UK does not mean settling for low quality of life.
-Using HouseCheckup area data covering 70+ official government sources, we have ranked the 20 cheapest places to live in the UK in 2026 by average property price, then assessed each for rental costs, transport links, school quality, and overall liveability.
-Whether you are a first-time buyer stretching your deposit or relocating for better value, this guide identifies towns and cities where your money goes furthest without sacrificing the things that matter.
+Using HouseCheckup area data covering 70+ official government sources, this 2026 guide ranks the cheapest places to live in the UK — first by town and city, then by county and region using live HM Land Registry UK House Price Index figures (March 2026 release).
+We assess each for rental costs, transport links, school quality, and overall liveability.
+Whether you are a first-time buyer stretching your deposit or relocating for better value, this guide identifies where your money goes furthest in 2026 without sacrificing the things that matter.

 How we ranked: methodology

 We analysed average property prices from HM Land Registry data (2025-2026 transactions), cross-referenced with HouseCheckup area intelligence including transport ratings (NaPTAN + rail data), school quality (Ofsted ratings), crime rates (Police UK data), and broadband connectivity (Ofcom).
-All data reflects the most recent available figures as of early 2026.
+The county and region table below uses live figures from the HM Land Registry / ONS UK House Price Index (March 2026 release, the most recent published data as of June 2026).
+The town-and-city table that follows reports HouseCheckup indicative estimates at town level — finer than the local-authority averages the UK House Price Index publishes — and should be read alongside the cited county figures.
+Always verify the exact address before you buy.

 The 20 cheapest places to live in the UK 2026